How do Academics use SurveyMonkey Audience?

 Our Audience is, overall, a diverse group of people and is reflective of the U.S. population (and of other country populations for our international members).
 However, it is comprised of people who have Internet access and have joined a program to take surveys.

-Please do note, the people who have signed up to take surveys for our SurveyMonkey Audience customers skew from the US population in a few ways due to the nature of our recruitment methods and the medium (the Internet) through which we offer our services.
+However, the people who have signed up to take surveys for our SurveyMonkey Audience customers skew from the US population in a few ways due to the nature of our recruitment methods and the medium (the Internet) through which we offer our services.

 Given that our respondents have signed up to take surveys online and therefore have some kind of Internet access, they typically lean towards higher income and higher education levels.
 Visit this FAQ article about how our audience can be representative of a larger population.